Skip to main content

 Prerequisites

 • Access to Copilot.
 To use GitHub Copilot in GitHub Copilot in Visual Studio, you need either limited access through Copilot Free or a paid Copilot plan for full access.
-For information about how to get access to Copilot, see What is GitHub Copilot?.
+See What is GitHub Copilot?.

 • Compatible version of Visual Studio.
 To use GitHub Copilot in Visual Studio, you must have version 2022 17.8 or later of Visual Studio for Windows installed.
 For more information, see Install Visual Studio in the Microsoft documentation.